robert-dumitru/ganymede/README.md

 This method was tested on a t2.micro instance on AWS with an Ubuntu AMI.
 The bot should work on any linux server with at least 1GB of RAM and 1 CPU core.
 While all render modes work in this setup, it is possible to choke the server if enough traffic is sent to it.
+This process assumes an SSH connection to your server.

-1. ssh into your server and clone the repository:
+1. clone the repository and set up folders:

     ```bash
     git clone https://github.com/robert-dumitru/ipynbconverterbot
     cd ipynbconverterbot
+    mkdir -p tmp

 2. Install ubuntu dependencies: